zijianhuang/JsonSchemaComponents/Comparison.md

         },
 ```

-By default:
-* All string fields are required.
-This is undesired.

 Therefore:
 * https://www.jsonschemavalidator.net/ reports 5 errors
 * https://jsonschema.dev/ reports 26 errors, however, this validator is "The home of JSON Schema validation right in your browser 🚧 Alpha 🚧 draft-7 only"